MontiCore/montiarc/tooling/plugin/Readme.md

 * There is no _main_ or _test_ source set\
     These source sets only exist if the _java_ plugin is applied.
 If only the _java-base_ plugin is applied, then there are no _main_ or _tests_ source sets.
-* If not transitively included, you have to add a dependency to `montiarc.libraries:majava-rte` for compiling and running your code generated by MontiArc.
 * If your dependencies use class2mc, then you have to activate it for your own project, too.
 * If you activate class2mc for your main source set, you also have to activate it for your test source set.